nginx/unit-docs/source/include/howto_change_ownership.rst

-Run the following command (as root) so Unit can access :nxt_hint:`the application directory <If the application uses several directories, run the command for each one>`:
+Run the following command so Unit can access :nxt_hint:`the application directory <If the application uses several directories, run the command for each one>`: